laataiasu/laataiasu.github.io/content/post/2023-09-16-anxiety-when-eating-alone/index.md

 The phrase "kullu nafsin daikotul maut" resonates, reminding us that every soul will face mortality.
 Then there's YOLO, the philosophy of seizing the day, and the notion of entropy and complexity, which rise with the passage of time.
 It's fascinating how youth, before the age of 25, often wrestle with heightened neuroticism.

-Despite immersing myself in these perspectives, overcoming my social anxiety remains a challenge.
+Despite immersing myself in these perspectives, overcoming my [[Social Anxiety]] remains a challenge.
 I've made attempts to adapt and acclimate over months, if not years, without keeping exact track.
 Studying for my bachelor's degree in the bustling heart of Jakarta, a city teeming with life, has provided ample opportunities to navigate its bustling public transport system solo.

-Yet, having grown up in [[Indonesia]], a culture deeply rooted in social interactions, there lingers a touch of social anxiety whenever I find myself undertaking activities alone—particularly when it comes to dining in public spaces.
+Yet, having grown up in [[Indonesia]], a culture deeply rooted in social interactions, there lingers a touch of [[Social Anxiety]] whenever I find myself undertaking activities alone—particularly when it comes to dining in public spaces.

 The question of which societal framework is superior—individualistic or social—persists.
 Each has its distinct traits, merits, and drawbacks.
 In cultures that prioritize social cohesion, like mine, navigating these nuances can be a rewarding but intricate endeavor.